Bashamega/githubrepo-wp-plugin/readme.txt

 2. Repository Display: Use intuitive shortcodes or Gutenberg blocks to embed your GitHub repositories anywhere on your WordPress pages or posts.
 Choose from various display options such as grid layout or list view.

-3. Customization Options: Customize the appearance of your repository display to match your website\'s design.
-Adjust colors, fonts, and layouts easily to create a cohesive look.

 4. Responsive Design: Ensure your GitHub repositories look great on all devices.
 The plugin\'s responsive design adapts smoothly to different screen sizes, providing a consistent experience for your visitors.